About the Journal

 The journal also publishes:

-- HRAS Review–essays by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia and the southwest Pacific, commissioned by the Editors(s).
+- HRAS Review–essays by leading scholars on current areas of research and/or debates about theoretical and methodological issues in the history of science in Australia, New Zealand and the southwest Pacific, commissioned by the Editors(s).

 - Biographical Memoirs–biographies of deceased Fellows of the Academy of Australian Sciences, commissioned by the Academy.

-- Book Reviews–critical appraisals of recently published books (and other media) on the history of science in Australia and the southwest Pacific.
+- Book Reviews–critical appraisals of recently published books (and other media) on the history of science in Australia, New Zealand and the southwest Pacific.